2 years ago

 Having A Baby In Your Mid – Late 30s

 I became a mom at thirty-five and again at thirty-seven.
-It didn’t feel late at the time, but science and doctors told me everything I needed (or didn’t need) to hear.
-On one hand, we look at data and on another, we consider our careers, relationships, and what we can handle both financially and emotionally.
+It didn’t feel late at the time, but science and doctors told me everything I needed to hear.
+On one hand, we look at data.
+On another, we consider our careers, relationships, and what we can handle financially and emotionally.
 Should we have children before we feel ready?
 Yes, there is biology to consider, but what about entering motherhood too soon?
+Having a baby in your mid-late 30s can be amazing.
+I’ve done it twice, so I’d know.
+Let’s discuss.

 The societal judgment and pressure from family, friends, complete strangers and our biological clocks ticking away can feel like too much.
 Becoming a parent is a life-altering decision and it’s one that doesn’t always line up the way we think it should.
 Sometimes, we make a conscious decision to wait and that’s ok.
 Other times, choices are made for us.
 Having the right partner, being financially secure, and being where you hoped to be career-wise.
 Some of us want to enjoy our marriage, travel, or grow our careers.
 Others feel ready but don’t have a partner.
 The expectation to do something before we’re ready or to be left feeling like we waited too long is not ok.